gauravvvvvvvvvv/iskcon-student-club/iskconstudentclub/README.md

-# ISKCON Student Club Website
+# ISKCON Student Center Website

-A beautiful website for the ISKCON Student Club built with Next.js, React, and Tailwind CSS.
+A beautiful website for the ISKCON Student Center built with Next.js, React, and Tailwind CSS.

 ## Getting Started